-In the video I show you how to first clean the vocal take by using corrective techniques.
+In the Using Side-Chaining to Duck Reverbs on Vocals video, I show you how to first clean the vocal take by using corrective techniques.
 I follow this with a detailed journey into the workings of a compressor and specifically how to structure its side-chain for ducking processes.
 Finally, I show you how to effectively duck a reverb effect using the vocals as the trigger for the side-chain of the compressor on the effects channel.

 Plugins used in the video:

 - How to clean vocal channels using band-pass equalisation